Russell-Waterhouse/blog/content/post/most_prolific_webdev_myth.md

 Assuming you have buy in, here's what you can do:

-1. Use a compiled language.
+1. Use a compiled language on the server.
 I would choose Go or Rust.
 2. Track performance metrics throughout development.
 Failing to meet a certain bar should block a merge.
 3. Do things with performance in mind.
 JSON is actually pretty CPU-expensive to